Kwasi633/VirtuSpace/README.md

 # VirtuSpace
-An AI-driven VR mobile app that reimagines how users design, build and showcase immersive environments.
+An VR mobile app that reimagines how users design, build and showcase immersive environments.